Are Cases of Fraud Arbitrable? Supreme Court Says Yes

 Court's Findings

 The Division Bench, consisting of Justice R. F. Nariman and Justice Navin Sinha, examined the jurisprudence on the question of arbitrability of fraud cases.
 They discussed Abdul Kadir v.
 Madhav Prabhakar at length.
-This case had held that where there are serious allegations of fraud, the party being alleged may request the case to be tried in open court.
+This case held that where there are serious allegations of fraud, the party being alleged may request the case to be tried in open court.
 On such request, the court would have sufficient cause not to order arbitration.
 However, the allegations must be of serious nature.

 The Court proceeded to examine N. Radhakrishnan which had heavily relied on Abdul Kadir.
 The court adopted the reasoning followed in Swiss Timing, which despite not having precedential value had strong persuasive value.
-Swiss Timing had held that N. Radhakrishnan incorrectly did not make any reference to the judgment in P. Anand Gajapathi RajuP.
-Anand Gajapathi Raju had ruled that section 8 of the 1996 Act makes reference to arbitration mandatory if an arbitration clause exists.
+Swiss Timing had held that N. Radhakrishnan incorrectly did not make any reference to the judgement in P. Anand Gajapathi RajuP.
+Anand Gajapathi Raju ruled that section 8 of the 1996 Act makes reference to arbitration mandatory if an arbitration clause exists.
 This is in contrast to the law at the time of Abdul Kadir when reference to arbitration was discretionary.

 The current understanding is that an arbitration clause exists separate and independent of the contract and subsists even when the contract is found null and void.
 Thus, even when a contract becomes voidable due to fraud, the dispute can still be referred for arbitration since the arbitration clause would remain valid.

 The court held that N. Radhakrishnan was based on a wrong reading of Abdul Kadir.
 The subsequent judgments in A. Ayyasamy v.
 A. Paramasivam and Rashid Raza v.
 Sadaf Akhtar were also cited to substantiate that only serious cases of fraud can be non-arbitrable.
-For proving non-arbitrability of the case, the following two tests must be met:
+For proving the non-arbitrability of the case, the following two tests must be met:

 1. The fraud vitiates the arbitration clause, such that the arbitration clause/agreement cannot be said to exist.